Our break for the long weekend has grown fearfully long but please remember that gardening is good for mood as well as weed control.

 Meet at members' gardens by turn.

-(If the 2nd Monday is a public holiday, the garden team often meets on the 4th Monday.)
+(If the 2nd Monday is a public holiday, the garden team often meets on an alternate day.
+Information about changes is included in the newsletter)

 Convenor and contact details